abertella/Advanced-Web-Development/README.md

 * Tyler Woodby

-This project impliments a simple IOT event tracking device that could be useful for nest-like applications.
+This project impliments a simple IOT event tracking device that could be useful for Nest-like applications.

+For testing use login abert password test